-Up to and including release 3.2.0 of HertzWin, all calculated results related to a static situation.
-The most important material stresses for a static situation are the maximum shear stress and the Von Mises equivalent stress.
-Most commonly used to determine whether a material is overloaded or not is the Von Mises equivalent stress.
+Up to and including HertzWin 3.2.0, all calculated results are for a static situation.
+The most important material stresses for a static situation are the maximum shear stress and the von Mises equivalent stress.
+The Von Mises equivalent stress is most often used to determine whether or not a material is overloaded.
 The maximum shear stress can be used for the Tresca criterion.
 Both criteria, Von Mises and Tresca, are usually close to each other in value and also in location: on the centerline of the contact (without tangential load), below the contact surface.

 An important stress for fatigue in a rolling contact

-The evaluation of stress is different in a dynamic situation, such as a rolling contact in bearings.
-Looking at the point where the maximum von Mises stress (or shear stress) occurs, the stress value in a rolling contact at this point in the material varies between zero and the maximum value.
+Stress evaluation is different in a dynamic situation, such as a rolling contact in a bearing.
+Looking at the point where the maximum von Mises stress (or shear stress) occurs, the stress value in a rolling contact at that point in the material varies between zero and the maximum value.

-Other points in the material undergo different stress changes.
-An important stress for fatigue in a rolling contact is shown in the picture below.
-It shows the orthogonal shear stress in the X-direction in the XZ-plan (figure made with HertzWin).
+Other points in the material will experience different stress changes.
+An important stress for fatigue in a rolling contact is shown in the figure below.
+It shows the orthogonal shear stress in the X-direction in the XZ-plan (figure created with HertzWin).

-Yet another stress that is seen as important in fatigue life is octahedral shear stress.
-However, opinions on which one can be used best, are divided.
+Another stress considered important in fatigue life is the octahedral shear stress.
+However, there is disagreement as to which is the best to use.
 See also T.A.
 Harris, M.N.
 Kotzalas, Essential Concepts of Bearing Technology.

 Stress Variation from Positive to Negative values

 The maxima of the orthogonal shear stresses are located near the edge of the contact, some distance below the contact surface.
 The maximum value of this orthogonal shear stress is always slightly lower than the maximum shear stress on the centerline.
-But it does vary from maximum positive to a maximum negative value.
-For fatigue this is a more important stress change than between zero and maximum value.
+However, it varies from a maximum positive value to a maximum negative value.
+For fatigue, this is a more important change in stress than between zero and maximum..

-Note: the variation of the stress in the material between a negative and a positive value only occurs in the direction of rolling.
-Thus, when the contact rolls in the X direction, so to speak, the orthogonal shear stress Tzx varies between the negative and positive maxima.
+Note: The variation of the stress in the material between a negative and a positive value occurs only in the rolling direction.
+Thus, when the contact is rolling in the X direction, so to speak, the orthogonal shear stress Tzx varies between the negative and positive maxima.
 The orthogonal shear stress Tzy then varies between zero and the positive maximum on one side of the contact and between zero and the negative maximum on the other side of the contact.

 Calculation of the Orthogonal Shear Stress

 The value of the orthogonal shear stress depends on the shape of the contact surface: circular, elliptical or a line (rectangle).
-The stresses are simply calculated according to the equations given in K.L.
+The stresses are simply calculated using the equations given in K.L.
 Johnson, Contact Mechanics.
 As of release 3.3.0, the orthogonal shear stress is calculated in HertzWin.

-The octahedral shear stress τoct is easy to calculate from the Von Mises stress: τoct = (vonMises*√2)/3.
+The octahedral shear stress τoct is easily calculated from the von Mises stress: τoct = (vonMises*√2)/3.

 Two other interesting articles on rolling contact fatigue (RCF) in a rolling contact are: